atikur-rabbi/bkash-pgwclient-demo-flutter/README.md

 ### local Asset
 No need to change anything for local testing purpose.
+You must have to use patched version of [webview_flutter](https://pub.dev/packages/webview_flutter) (details discuss on bellow), or can use [flutter_inappwebview](https://pub.dev/packages/flutter_inappwebview)
+I'm working on `flutter_inappwebview` bKash payment integration.

 ### Web Server
 For server side implementation, Keep [bKash_api_sandbox.zip](https://github.com/chayanforyou/bkash-pgwclient-demo-flutter/raw/master/bKash_api_sandbox.zip) files on your hosting & change the ```config.json``` with __`sandbox`__ credential __`(Not work with live credential)`__ `app_key`, `app_secret`, `username` & `password`.
 Nothing else needs to change.
 Then change the `initialUrl` of `bkash_payment.dart` in line ```initialUrl: 'http://your.hosting.com/bkash/payment.php'``` with your api host or localhost (for testing) link.

+Note: You can use default `webview_flutter` plugin.
+Patched version not required.

 ## Features